Timing & Synchronisation

 - Timing: GNSS provides direct and accurate access to Coordinated Universal Time (UTC).

 - Synchronisation: Synchronisation between receivers at different locations can be established and maintained using GNSS reference time.
-In addition, a master clock synchronises itself using the time provided by GNSS, redistributing this time to the slave clocks disseminated within the systems.
+In addition, a master clock synchronises itself using the time provided by GNSS, redistributing this time to slave clocks disseminated within the systems.